AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ---

-## Introducing CLInic

-CLInic is designed to keep track of your patient data and appointment schedules.
-To ensure a smooth and focused user experience, we have specified certain requirements for patient and appointment data.

-**Patient**
-* Each patient is identified by a unique `NRIC`
-* A patient has: NRIC, Name, Date of Birth, Phone Number, Email, Address, Tags
-* A patient can be: added, deleted, edited, found

-Restrictions:
-* A patient's `NRIC` is restricted to Singapore's official NRIC format.
-  * CLInic assumes that foreign patients may instead use a Foreign Identification Number (FIN) that is according to the Singaporean NRIC format.

 **Appointment**
 * An appointment belongs to one patient.
 * Each appointment is identified by a unique `NRIC`, `DATE` and `START_TIME`